bhargav2143/certified-kubernetes-administrator-course/docs/07-Security/23-Security-Context.md

   - Take me to [Video Tutorial]()

-In this section, we will take a look at security context
+In this section, we will take a look at security context A security context defines privilege and access control settings for a Pod or Container.
 ## Container Security
  ```
  $ docker run --user=1001 ubuntu sleep 3600